unified-naming-convention/NamingStandard/api/debug.md

 Returns the proto at `index` in the function or level `func` if `active` is false.

-If `active` is false, then every active function of the proto is returned.
+If `active` is true, then every active function of the proto is returned.

 > ### 🛡️ Security
 > In some executors, the proto is non-functional if `active` is false.
 Debug information is preserved.\